chanzuckerberg/napari-cryoet-data-portal/README.md

 This is still in early development, but contributions and ideas are welcome!
 Don't hesitate to [open an issue] or [open a pull request] to help improve this plugin.

+To setup a development environment, fork this repository, clone your fork, change into its top level directory and run:

+    pip install -e ".[testing]"

 This project adheres to the [Contributor Covenant code of conduct].
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to opensource@chanzuckerberg.com.